Legoless/AuthKit/README.md

   - GitHub
   - Travis CI
   - ...
-- Get logined user details for each service
+- Request logined user details for each service
-- User interface for logging in
+- Dynamic and customizable user interface for logging in
+- Completely extensible

 # Contribution

-Anyone can easily add their own service by creating `AKClient` subclass and implementing the abstract methods.
+Another service can easily be added by creating `AKClient` subclass and implementing the abstract methods in superclass.

 Contact
 ======